ML Motorsports: Car No. 67 History

 ML Motorsports debuted in 1999 in the ARCA Bondo/Mar-Hyde Series.
 It fielded the No. 67 Biomet/EBI Sports Medicine Chevy at the season-opening First Plus Financial 200 for Jimmy Kitchens, who finished 12th.
 Kitchens ran another race for the team at Atlanta, before leaving the team to concentrate on his Busch Series ride with Carroll Racing.
 He was replaced for the next three races by Andy Hillenburg, who registered a best finish of 8th at Salem Speedway.
 Kitchens returned to the team at this time and drove the next six races, his best finish coming at Pocono, where he finished sixth.
 After taking the next several races off, ML Racing returned to run the final four races of the season with Brian Ross and had a career-best finish of fourth at the season finale at Atlanta.
 Ross joined the team for a full season in 2000.
 With sponsorship from Biomet, Damon RV, Invisible Glass, and Stoner Care Car Products, Ross won two poles, had nine top-fives (including two second-place finishes) and was named Rookie of the Year.

 In 2001, Ross left the series and was replaced by Jason Jarrett.
 He won at Kansas Speedway and finished second in the points, winning Rookie of the Year honors.
 He had fourteen top-tens in 2002, and sixteen in 2003, and did not finish worse than third in points in either of those years, but went winless during both seasons.
 ML got new sponsorship from Bennigan's and Gladiator GarageWorks in 2004, in which Jarrett won his second and final race at Salem.
 He was replaced by Chad Blount in 2005 and Foretravel Motorcoach became the team's new sponsor.
 Blount won four times before the team suspended operations for the rest of the season to focus on building its Busch Series operation.
 It returned to the series briefly to run five races in 2005 with Justin Diercks driving.
 They only finished one race, a fifteenth-place finish at Kentucky Speedway.

 Car No. 97 History

 ML Motorsports ran a second team part-time beginnining in 2001.
 Dennis English debuted the No. 33 car at Chicagoland Speedway, finishing 33rd after an early oil leak.
 A few races later, Kevin Belmont ran the No. 51 at Toledo Speedway, but finished 29th after transmission failure.

-In 2002, the team ran the No. 75 and No. 97 entries driven by Red Farmer in a partnership with Bob Schact.
-Farmer earned two top-ten finishes in five races, his best finish being a 4th at the DuQuois State Fairgrounds.
+In 2002, the team ran the No. 75 and No. 97 entries driven by Red Farmer in a partnership with Bob Schacht.
+Farmer earned two top-ten finishes in five races, his best finish being a 4th at the DuQuoin State Fairgrounds.